Glorious Seattle Weekend

 Glorious Seattle Weekend And The Freeze

 What makes this town a perfect place for a long weekend is the location or a week vacation?
-Seattle has excellent music, culture, arts, and food scene.
-Seattle is divided into neighborhoods.
-Each neighborhood such as Ballard, Capitol Hill, and Greenlake has its own exceptional dining.
+Seattle’s excellent music, culture, arts, and food scene is well-known.
+Each of the seven neighborhoods prides itself on its’ uniqueness.
+Ballard, Capitol Hill, and Greenlake are known for its’ own exceptional dining.
 Seattle restaurants can satisfy the most discriminating tastes.
 There are many excellent restaurants listed in the itineraries below.

 A favorite restaurant, located in the Pike Place Market is a beer pub called Old Stove in Seattle: